AdrianKrebs/cdc-docs/docs/implementation.md

 ## Pitfalls
 ::: warning Pitfalls
-- Provider state setup for each interaction (Pre conditions, state (even if it should be stateless)
+- Provider state setup for each interaction (Pre conditions, state  - even if it should be stateless)
 - Getting used to DSL is hard
 - Don't limit to happy path (Response code when user from UserService doesn't exist)
 - Automation isn't trivial (Pipeline)